Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Empirical Evaluation

 \subsection{What is the best method?}

 The first important takeaway is that \emph{there is no clear-cut winner}: no single method or method class is consistently the best performer, as multiple environmental factors can influence the accuracy of each estimator.
-With that caveat in mind, based on the aggregate top performance metrics, we can recommend the following estimators for each method class (See Table \ref{tab:guideline} and appendix Table \ref{tab:ranking}).
+With that caveat in mind, based on the aggregate top performance metrics, we can recommend from our selected methods the following for each method class (See Figure \ref{fig:within_class_comparison} right, appendix Table \ref{tab:guideline}, and appendix Table \ref{tab:ranking}).

 \textbf{Inverse propensity scoring (IPS).} In practice, weighted importance sampling, which is biased, tends to be more accurate and data-efficient than unbiased basic importance sampling methods.
 Among the four IPS-based estimators, \emph{PDWIS tends to perform best} (Figure \ref{fig:within_class_comparison} left).